reactjs/react.dev/src/content/learn/index.md

 ## Creating and nesting Components {/*components*/}

-React apps are made out of *components*.
+React apps are made out of *Components*.
 A Component is a piece of the UI (user interface) that has its own logic and appearance.
 A Component can be as small as a button, or as large as an entire page.

 React Components are JavaScript functions that return markup: